MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 >
 > * App caching in Teams desktop client is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
 > * App caching in iOS personal tray is generally available (GA).
+> * App caching in iOS personal tray supported only in personal scope.
-> * App caching is supported only for tabs loaded in the meeting side panel in Teams desktop client and iOS personal tray.
+> * App caching is supported only for tabs loaded in the meeting side panel in Teams desktop client.
 While it can work in other contexts such as personal apps and chat or channel tabs, it isn't officially supported.
 We recommend to register the `onLoad` or `beforeUnload` handlers when in the sidePanel frameContext.

 ### Enable app caching